 January 2018 update:

-Professor Widner and her team have published a further nine case studies, which can be found in the following locations:
+Professor Widner and her team have published a further nine case studies and two cross-cutting briefs, which can be found in the following locations:

 Contested Terrain: Reforming Procurement Systems in South Africa, 2013-2016: here.

 Heading Off Corruption: Indonesia Acts to Meet UN Standards, 2010-2016: here.

 Swimming Against the Tide: Implementing Ghana’s Anticorruption Action Plan, 2014–2016: here.

 Brewing a Sustainable Future: Certifying Kenya’s Smallholder Tea Farmers, 2007–2017: here.